HenrYxZ/pictorial-map/README.md

 Procedural Placement uses that information to decide which assets to place and how frequently.

+**All your density maps have to be of the same size in pixels and make sure that your densityMapPixelSize * the size of your density map image is the same as heightMapPixelSize * the size of your height map image**

 ### Run Procedural Placement script

 Before you run the script make sure you add the name of your map to the